intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 instance, HMSV negotiation cannot be greased in this fashion.
 Other techniques might be necessary for protocols that don't rely on the particular style of exchange that is predominant in TLS.

+## Invariants

+Documenting aspects of the protocol that cannot or will not change as extensions or new versions are added can be a useful exercise.
+Understanding what aspects of a protocol are invariant can help guide the process of protecting those parts of the protocol that might change.

+Like greasing, a declaration of protocol invariants is useful only to the extent that implementations of the protocol are willing to admit the possibility of new uses for the protocol.
+A protocol that declares protocol invariants relies on implementations understanding and respecting those invariants.

+Protocol invariants need to be clearly and concisely documented.
+Including examples of aspects of the protocol that are not invariant, such as the appendix of {{?QUIC-INVARIANTS=I-D.ietf-quic-invariants}}, can be used to clarify intent.

 ## Cryptography